statway/DTNE/README.md

 Several example Jupyter notebooks are provided in the `notebooks/` directory, demonstrating DTNE’s usage on various single-cell datasets.
 The single-cell datasets can be downloaded from link [GoogleDrive](https://drive.google.com/drive/folders/1UFKBWFJ7BhzcABpa4DZXssthQuTGMfmU?usp=sharing).

-## Citation
-If you use DTNE in your research, please cite the paper.

 ## License
 DTNE is licensed under the MIT License.